 Device Encryption Guide

-If you believe that any University or personal information has been put at risk due to theft or accidental loss, you must report this incident to the University data protection officer immediately, regardless of whether the device is encrypted or not.
+If you believe that any University or personal information has been put at risk due to theft or accidental loss, you must report this incident to the University Data Protection Officer (DPO) immediately at email@example.com, regardless of whether the device is encrypted or not.

 The following guidelines will help you encrypt the most common University devices.

 Windows BitLocker Drive Encryption is the native encryption for Windows 10 laptop/desktops.
 By enabling Bitlocker on your machine it will make your data unreadable by unauthorised users.